jp43/LSDMap/README.md

 J.Preto and C. Clementi, Phys.
 Chem.
 Chem.
 Phys., 2014, 16, 19181-19191.

 DM-d-MD jobs are run through python scripts.
 For examples, see the examples/dmdmd_ala12 and examples/dmdmd directories.
+Other examples, using AMBER as the MD engine as opposed to GROMACS, are available in the examples folder that comes with Extasy wrappers (https://bitbucket.org/claughton/wrappers)

 Prerequisites